dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

 *   A `forElement` is never a constant element. `for` cannot be used in constant set or map literals.

+*   It is a compile-time error to have duplicate values in a set literal or duplicate keys in a map literal, according to behavior specified in the runtime semantics.

+*   When evaluating a const collection literal, if there is an existing const list, map, or set literal that contains the same series of values or entries in the same order, then that object is used instead of producing a new one.
+    *In other words, constants are canonicalized.* Note that maps are only canonicalized if they contain the same keys *in the same order*.

 ### Constant equality safe

 A value is constant equality safe iff: